 During the 1882-1883 and 1883-1884 winter seasons, it was the home of Miss Elizabeth S. Owen.
 She previously lived in Roxbury.

 Edwin Hills was a dealer in plate and window glass.

-They continued to live at 315 Beacon in 1900.
-By 1901, they had purchased and moved to 363 Beacon.
+They continued to live at 315 Beacon during the 1899-1900 winter season, after which they moved to 363 Beacon.

-During the 1901-1902 winter season, 315 Beacon was the home of cotton broker Philip Gardner and his wife, Virginia (Atkinson) Gardner.
-They had married in November of 1899 and in June of 1900 (at the time of the 1900 US Census (soon after their marriage) they had lived in Brookline with his mother, Laura (Perkins) Gardner, the widow of Harrison Gardner.
-Philip and Virginia Gardner had moved to 321 Beacon by the 1902-1903 season.
+By the 1900-1901 winter season, 315 Beacon was the home of cotton broker Philip Gardner and his wife, Virginia Rebecca (Atkinson) Gardner.
+They had married in November of 1899 and in June of 1900 (at the time of the 1900 US Census) were living in Brookline with his mother, Laura (Perkins) Gardner, the widow of Harrison Gardner.
+They continued to live at 315 Beacon during the 1901-1902 season, but moved thereafter to 321 Beacon.

-He died in April of 1876 and Annie Pearl moved soon thereafter to 11 Beacon.
+Stephen Pearl died in April of 1876 and Annie Pearl moved soon thereafter to 11 Beacon.